Get into Management: A Complete Guide for Aspiring Graduates

 What Are ‘Management Jobs’ Anyway?

-Management is not a one-size-fits-all career.
+To say that Management is not an occupation that can be contained in one straight-jacketed description.
 Broadly, there are three main categories of management roles:

 • Project Management

-These managers oversee particular business processes, such as risk management or compliance, rather than a team.
-For example, a risk manager ensures the business complies with regulations, while a commercial manager may focus on sales or overseeing project costs.
+These managers are not responsible for a team but manage specific business processes, such as risk management.
+For example, a risk manager checks that the business follows all regulatory requirements or a comment.rcial manager may focus on sales or overseeing project costs.

 These roles can overlap.
 For instance, people managers might also manage projects or specific functions, and project managers may handle team management responsibilities within their projects.